Tsukiyonocm/FCC-Quote/README.md

 TODO List

-1. I also need to create the button to reload the page for a new quote.
-2. Research more on adding in the social media links
+1. Make the page responsive.
+Right now the text remains too large on smaller screens and it grows beyond the pictures borders.

 Links used in the creation of this: